mboledovic/CRUD-SQL_NoSQL/README.md

 ## About Project

 Goal of project is to select proper database to store data from process controll aplications.
 In project i am comparing different SQL and NoSQL databases.
 Databases run locally in docker containers.
 CRUD testing of database is done by python programs.
+Time of CRUD queries will vary with the number of records stored in table of each database.

 ## How to generate data